About the author

 All three books are available with 'Look Inside' on Amazon websites across the world, so you can look at a selection of pages and get a feel for what the books are about.

-Paul continues to be active as an advocate for thyroid patients through his website: http://recoveringwitht3.com
+Paul continues to be active as an advocate for thyroid patients through his website: http://recoveringwitht3.com, and his Blog there has a lot of information in it: http://recoveringwitht3.com/blog/all

 He also has a Facebook page where he posts relevant information from time to time: https://www.facebook.com/recoveringwitht3

-For a more personal description of Paul's own journey from severe hypothyroidism to good health, please see his own description of his story:
+For a more personal description of Paul's own journey from severe hypothyroidism to good health, please see his own description of his story on YouTube: